Training Adaptive Reconstruction Networks for Blind Inverse Problems: Conclusion

 \section{Conclusion}

-In this work we studied the stability of model-based reconstruction networks to variations of the acquisition operator.
-We first illustrated significant performance drops when training the models on a single forward model.
-We then demonstrated on a realistic MRI reconstruction problem that a simple solution to mitigate this effect and ensure a good adaptivity is to train the model on a family of operators.
-It opens new interesting perspectives for computational imaging.
+In this work we proposed a training procedure to address the adaptivity and robustness issues in model-based unrolled neural network for inverse problems.
+We showed that a careful training leads to networks able to adapt to different forward operators without compromising the image quality.
+We also showed that minimizing a consistency term with the proposed networks makes it possible to solve challenging blind inverse problems in magnetic resonance imaging and computerized tomography.
+In particular, we were able to correct trajectory errors and evaluate sensitivity maps convincingly for the first time.
+The method can be seen as a new type of P\&P method to recover operators in blind inverse problems.
+It however does not work for blind deblurring.
+This experiment shows that a theoretical analysis to better understand when and why the method works is needed.

+This work opens new interesting perspectives for computational imaging.
 A recent trend consists in optimizing the forward model and the reconstruction algorithm jointly (see e.g. \cite{weiss2021pilot,gossard2022spurious,wang2022b} for examples in MRI).
 With a reconstruction method capable of adapting to a vast family of operators, it becomes possible to restrict the attention to the optimization of the forward model only \cite{gossard2022bayesian}.

-We also showed that the design of networks being able to adapt to different forward models, allows solving a variety of blind inverse problems in a convincing way.
-This aspect is critical in most applications: the forward model is usually known at best approximately, and can even be completely unknown.
-The benefits of handling this issue are huge in terms of resolution and signal-to-noise-ratio gains.

-This promising work opens many perspectives.
-First, our experiments were conducted with simulated measurements which can lead to both an inverse crime \cite{colton1998inverse} and a data crime \cite{shimron2021subtle}.
-Extensive validation should be carried out on real imaging devices.
-Another question that is not addressed in this paper is how the proposed blind inverse solver behaves if the true operator is not in the range of the admissible operators $\thetab\mapsto\Ab(\thetab)$?
-This question is left for future work as well.
-Another interesting perspective would be to add motion correction for MRI.
+Extending the method to other applications seems relevant as well.
+An interesting perspective would be to add motion correction for MRI.
 A motion in the image domain translates to a phase modulation in the Fourier domain.
 This is a critical issue in practice.
 The disconcerting ease with which we solved the estimation of trajectory shifts and sensitivity maps, sparks good hopes to solve this long resisting problem.
-Finally, a current weakness of the proposed approach, is a rather high computational complexity.
-Indeed, the model needs to be differentiated from 10 to 1000 times with respect to the parameter $\thetab$.
-In practice, this took from $10$ minutes to $1$ hour in the experiments carried out in this paper.
-This might be incompatible with real large scale applications.
-Hence, better optimization strategies should be developed.